GeorgeStampou/NotesApp-with-backend/README.md

 # NotesApp-with-backend

-The **NotesApp-with-Backend** is a Node.js API that allows you to create, read, update, and delete notes.
+The **NotesApp-with-Backend** is a Node.js app that allows you to create, read, update, and delete notes.
 It's built using Express.js and MongoDB.
 The frontend is from another project i made: [Notes App](https://github.com/GeorgeStampou/NotesApp).
 All the notes are now saved at a database.

 ## Table of Contents
 - [Prerequisites](#prerequisites)